-Where property is held under a title of emphyteusis by the provider of the benefit or by a related person, the annual value of an immovable property used for private use shall be taxed on the higher value between 5% of the market value, the total of 5% of the cost of the property and an amount equivalent to the relative annual ground rent.
+Where property is held under a title of emphyteusis by the provider of the benefit or by a related person, the annual value of an immovable property used for private use should be taxed on the higher value between 5% of the market value, the total of 5% of the cost of the property and an amount equivalent to the relative annual ground rent.

-Movable property shall be taxed at 12% of the higher value between the market value and the cost of the property.
+Movable property should be taxed at 12% of the higher value between the market value and the cost of the property.
 The original cost is reduced by 40% in the case of assets that are owned for more than six years.
 Use of computers, related equipment, and internet connection service is not considered a fringe benefit.

 Category 3 - Other benefits